y-tetsu/reversi/README.en.md

 The argument must be a string ('black' or 'white') indicating the player.

-The default character assignments are as follows
+The default character assignments are as follows.<br>
 - "*" : black player
 - "O" : white player
 - "-" : empty square